karthic-psa/Books-Info-App/README.md

 2. Still working on a few features:
 	- [ ] Ability to add, delete and modify book data
+	- [ ] Need to add **ARIA** attributes that can be used to provide additional information about the semantics of the various elements to assistive technologies like screen readers
 	- [ ] Make a better back-end database model design based on many to may relationships
 	- [ ] More robust url regex handlers to handle various types of user inputs and requests while maintaining logical consistency
 	- [ ] Ability to capture metrics and track usage patterns